WDI-SEA/RESTful-API-planning/README.md

 | -------------------- | ------------- | ---- | -------- | ----- |
 |                      |               |      |          |       |
 |                      |               |      |          |       |

+ GET                    /books                                  READ        Array of books                                   Find all books
+ GET                    /books/:book_id                         READ        One book                                         Details of a one book
+ PUT/PATCH              /members/:member_id/books/              UPDATE      No data, or member updated books                 Can send status 204 (no content), a redirect to where to find data (GET /members/:member_id/books), or just new book data
+ PUT/PATCH              /books/:book_id                         UPDATE      No data, or updated book                         Can send status 204 (no content), a redirect to where to find data (GET /books/:book_id) or just new book data
+ DELETE                 /books/:book_id                         DESTROY     No data                                          Can send status 204 (no content), a redirect where to find data (GET /books)

+ GET                    /members                                READ        Array of members                                Allows to find all members
+ GET                    /members/:member_id:                    READ        Single Member                                   Details of a single member
+ DELETE                 /members/:member-id:                    DESTROY     No data                                         Can send status 204 (no content), a redirect to where to find data (GET /members)
+ PUT/PATCH              /members/:member-id:                    UPDATE      No data, or updated member                      Can send status 204 (no content), a redirect to where to find data (GET /members/:member_id) or just new member data
+ POST                   /members                                CREATE      No data, or new member                          Can send status of 204 (no content), a redirect where to find data (GET /members/:member_id) or just the new member data

+ GET                    /genres                                 READ        Array of genres                                 Allows to find all genres
+ GET                    /genres/:genre_id                       READ        Single genre                                    Details of a single genre
+ POST                   /genres                                 CREATE      No data, or new genre                           Can send status 204 (no content), a redirect to where to find data
+ DELETE                 /genres/:genre_id                       DESTROY     No data                                         Can send status 204 (no content) or redirect where to find data (GET /genres)

 #### Things to keep in mind